stefanofa/awesome/README.md

 *   [bloomberg/stricli](https://github.com/bloomberg/stricli) - Build complex CLIs with type safety and no dependencies

-*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - Full-stack configuration & secrets.
-Batteries included.
+*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - The missing middleware for your configuration and secrets.

 *   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.